 Post user-generated content on your Stories.
 User-generated content is content about your brand that your followers have posted.
 Posting it not only inspires more UGC, but users whose content you share may tag you in their Stories and further expand your digital footprint on Instagram.

-The Instagram algorithm tends to broadly share content from its newer features, which today is Reels.
+The Instagram algorithm tends to broadly share content from its newer features, and Reels is one of them, especially now that all video feed posts are automatically uploaded as Reels.
 It’s also important to think outside of your own content if you hope to find your customers on Instagram.
 This is a social network, after all.

 Comment on posts from relevant users and brands